-- Remuneration Policy which is subject to a binding shareholder vote every three years (or sooner if varied during this interval) - most recently voted on at the AGM in 2014 and to be proposed for approval at the AGM on 1 December 2017; - 2.
-Implementation Report which provides information on how the Remuneration Policy has been applied during the year and which is subject to an advisory vote on the level of remuneration paid during the year; and - 3.
+- Remuneration Policy which is subject to a binding shareholder vote every three years (or sooner if varied during this interval) - most recently voted on at the AGM on 1 December 2017 and which will next be voted upon at the AGM to be held in 2020; - Implementation Report which provides information on how the Remuneration Policy has been applied during the year and which is subject to an advisory vote on the level of remuneration paid during the year; and - 3.
 Annual Statement.

 The law requires the Company's Auditor to audit certain of the disclosures provided.
 Where disclosures have been audited, they are indicated as such.
-The auditor's opinion is included in the report on pages 45 to 50.
+The auditor's opinion is included in the report on page 44.